 Lois Guarino, Omega’s chief operations officer, created Omega’s People and Culture department.
 Her focus is on developing every aspect of the campus as a meaningful part of a learning community while exploring the concept of compassionate service at work as a spiritual development path.
 She is also an artist and writer and teaches classes on leadership, work/life balance, and the creative process.

-Erik Kiviat, PhD, is cofounder of Hudsonia, a nonprofit institute for research, education, and technical assistance in the environmental sciences.
-A certified wetland scientist and certified wildlife biologist, he has more than 40 years’ experience with natural history and environmental issues in the Northeast, and elsewhere in North America, and has worked extensively with policy-makers, land use planners, and environmental managers. hudsonia.org
+Erik Kiviat, PhD, is cofounder of Hudsonia at the Bard College Field Station, a nonprofit institute for research, education, and technical assistance in the environmental sciences.
+A certified wetland scientist, he has more than 40 years’ experience with natural history and environmental issues in the Northeast, and elsewhere in North America, and has worked extensively with policy-makers, land use planners, and environmental managers. hudsonia.org

 Pete A. Muñoz, PE, LEED AP, cofounder of the eco-design organization SEEDS and senior engineer at Biohabitats, is a certified wastewater treatment plant operator.
 His areas of expertise include wastewater management, constructed wetlands, ecological design, and climate change solutions. biohabitats.com